-Passenger flows are continuously changing, flights get delayed or are changing gates.
-This means that the passenger flows at security checks change continuously.
-The challenge for Dutch Military police was to anticipate changes ahead of time and adjust staffing pro-actively to minimize queues.
+Passenger traffic flows are continuously changing, flights get delayed or are changing gates.
+This means passenger flows at security checks change continuously.
+The challenge for Dutch Military police was to profile flights and anticipate changes ahead of time and adjust staffing pro-actively to minimise queues.

-Team Leaders and staff have a continuous view of current and future passenger flows and the required number of open lanes to minimize the waiting times.
+Staff has a continuous view of current and future passenger flows and the required number of open lanes to minimise the waiting times.
 If anything changes and queues are expected to cross a limit, notifications are send to the team leader, so he can pro-actively adjust staffing.

-A map view gives an overview of the current operational situation on all gates and checkpoints.
-A color indicator shows if and where changes in passengers occur.
-A timeline displays time markers for those moments where current capacity will not be sufficient anymore or profile flights are observed.
+A dashboard view gives the team leader an overview of the current operational situation on all gates and checkpoints.
+A color indicator shows if and where changes in passenger queues occur.
+A timeline displays time markers for moments where current staffing capacity will not be sufficient anymore or profile flights are observed.

 Future bottlenecks are anticipated, using the Smart Notify function.
-This function will monitor changes in passenger flows and place notifications on the timeline if future queues are expected which cross a preset limit and require extra open lanes.
+This function will monitor changes in passenger flows and place notifications on the timeline if future queues are expected which cross a preset limit and require extra capacity.
 In addition profile flights, requiring extra attention or capacity, can be defined by the team leader.
-The individual profile flights will create additional markers on the gates.
+The individual profile flights will create notification markers at the gates.